15 Different Types of Forging Tools and Their Uses

 A swage block is a piece of equipment that is used in metalworking.
 It has several punches on its face, corresponding to different-sized holes on the opposite side.

-When used correctly, these punches can be hammered into those holes and then withdrawn.
-Then forming a round bar with the desired shape and cross-section.
+These punches can be hammered into those holes and withdrawn when used correctly.
+Then, form a round bar with the desired shape and cross-section.

 Also, swage blocks are often used when making pieces requiring complex conditions or fitting large diameters into small areas.